Creating OpportunitieS for Migrant InClusion

 Transnational Project Meeting:

-Profile: Project leaders from each partner organization taking part in project.
+- Profile: Project leaders from each partner organization taking part in the project.

 Blended Mobility: